-Botswana GDP growth for 2023 is expected at 4.2%, a slowdown from the revised 2022 growth of 6.7% in 2021.
+Botswana GDP growth for 2023 is expected at 4.2%, a slowdown from the revised 2022 growth of 6.7%.
 The slow-down in 2023 is at the back of the expected reduction in diamond trade owing to reduced demand resulting in a 1% and 7% contraction in production and trade respectively.
-The contraction is expected as a result of a decline in consumer spending and reduced demand for diamond jewelry owing to pressure on real income.
-However, demand for other minerals is expected to offset the impact of the demand for diamonds, evidenced by plans to ramp-up production by copper and coal mines at the back of increased demand.
+The contraction is expected as a result of a decline in consumer spending and reduced demand for diamond jewellery owing to pressure on real income.
+However, demand for other minerals is expected to offset the ramp-up production by copper and coal mines at the back of increased demand.

 On the Bank's front, there is much optimism in opportunities for the Bank at the back of the Government's plans as presented by the Minister of Finance at the budget speech for the financial year 2023/24.
-The Bank is engaging clients and other stakeholders to position itself to be able to participate in economic activities, especially to respond to its commitment of financial inclusion in Botswana, as we partner with state and private sector alike to grow this economy, in alignment with our purpose "Botswana is our home, we drive her growth".
+The Bank is engaging clients and other stakeholders to position itself to be able to participate in economic activities, especially to respond to its commitment of financial inclusion in Botswana, as we partner with state and private sector alike to grow this economy, in alignment with ou purpose "Botswana is our home, we drive her growth"